-How Much Does It Cost to Run Induction Cooktop?
+How Much Does It Cost to Run an Induction Cooktop?

 Induction puts ~85–90% of its energy into the pan versus ~70% for radiant electric — same cooking, fewer watt-hours.
 At the US-average rate of 16.5¢/kWh, running an induction cooktop costs about $6.77/month ($81.21/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.